Recreational drug use: Responsible use

 Responsible drug use advocates that users should not take drugs at the same time as activities such as driving, swimming, operating machinery, or other activities that are unsafe without a sober state.
 Responsible drug use is emphasized as a primary prevention technique in harm-reduction drug policies.
 Harm-reduction policies were popularized in the late 1980s, although they began in the 1970s counter-culture, through cartoons explaining responsible drug use and the consequences of irresponsible drug use to users.
 Another issue is that the illegality of drugs causes social and economic consequences for users—the drugs may be "cut" with adulterants and the purity varies wildly, making overdoses more likely—and legalization of drug production and distribution could reduce these and other dangers of illegal drug use.

 Prevention

 In efforts to curtail recreational drug use, governments worldwide introduced several laws prohibiting the possession of almost all varieties of recreational drugs during the 20th century.
 The "war on drugs" promoted by the United States, however, is now facing increasing criticism.
 Evidence is insufficient to tell if behavioral interventions help prevent recreational drug use in children.

-One in four adolescents has used an illegal drug, and one in ten of those adolescents who need addiction treatment get some type of care.
+One in four adolescents in the United States has used an illegal drug, and one in ten of those adolescents who need addiction treatment get some type of care.
 School-based programs are the most commonly used method for drug use education; however, the success rates of these intervention programs are highly dependent on the commitment of participants and are limited in general.